 “I still advise companies that the number one threat to their data security is their employees themselves.
-And by this I do not mean deliberate acts of sabotage, which are extremely rare, but instead careless actions that lead to leaks.
+And by this, I do not mean deliberate acts of sabotage, which are extremely rare, but instead careless actions that lead to leaks.
 I would always recommend providing vigorous training to employees, especially those who work remotely, to ensure proper security protocols are followed at all times.
-That’s just smart,” advises Mick Tavistock, a cybersecurity for remote workers expert at DraftBeyond and ResearchPapersUK.

-This is another commonsense approach, but think carefully about who need access to what, and limit this accordingly.
-The less people that have access, the better, as we have already seen that it is people – your people – who are the biggest security risk, for one reason or another.
+This is another commonsense approach but think carefully about who needs access to what, and limit this accordingly.
+The fewer people that have access, the better, as we have already seen that it is people – your people – who are the biggest security risk, for one reason or another.
 Manage access accordingly, and this greatly improves the strength of your security practices.

 Employ commonsense practices